CIDS-484-Spring-2022/GoblinSlayer/README.md

 Got our hero sprite to flip directions when he is moving.
 The sword now collides with the enemy.
 Our enemy sprite attacks now flip, they swing on both side of the enemy.
+We added a start menu.
+Added end menu.
+The enemies now disappear when they take too much damage.
+Hero sprite now takes damage and can die.